 - /Legal/ (warnings, termination letters, sensitive correspondence)

-With consistent subfolders like these, you always know where to file and find the right doc.
+With consistent subfolders, you always know where to file and find the right doc.

 3. Use a Consistent File Naming Convention